segmentio/parquet-go/README.md

 ## Usage

+The following sections describe how to use APIs exposed by the library, highlighting the use cases with code examples to demonstrate how they are used in practice.

 ### Writing Parquet Files: [parquet.Writer](https://pkg.go.dev/github.com/segmentio/parquet-go#Writer)

 A parquet file is a collection of rows sharing the same schema, arranged in